syrusakbary/validate_email/FAQ.md

 ## How can I pass my email account's credentials?
 How can I use port 465 or 587 when my provider blocks port 25?

-The credentials you got from your email provider, as well as the instruction to use port 465 or 587, refers to *your provider's* server for *outgoing* emails.
+The credentials you got from your email provider, as well as the instruction to use port 465 or 587, refer to *your provider's* server for *outgoing* emails.

 This module, however, directly talks to the *recipient's* server for